-The Office of Student Life creates educationally purposeful experiences for students and supports a collaborative learning environment.
-Student Life is dedicated to actively engaging students by encouraging personal and professional growth, multicultural competency, and leadership development.
+The Student Life Office creates educationally purposeful experiences for students and supports a collaborative learning environment.
+Student Life Office is dedicated to actively engaging students by encouraging personal and professional growth, multicultural competency, and leadership development.
 Student involvement in campus activities and student organizations will enhance students' experiences at NewSchool.